rabidaudio/rabid.audio/_posts/2015-3-23-the-war-of-the-root.md

 Censorship is also a major concern.
 The best way to take down a site is to actually confiscate the servers hosting the content.Some censorship is also done with the help of telecoms, which actually refuse to route connections to blocked IP addresses.

-However, servers are phyisical objects and are subject to the jurisdiction they reside in.
+However, servers are physical objects and are subject to the jurisdiction they reside in.
 Also only China and Iran (that we know of) actually block network connections through ISPs (which can be countered using [Tor](http://a.wki.pe/Tor)).

 Most of the time, "taking down" a site can be done by simply revoking a domain name, as was the case with {% wkipe Wikileaks %} and in the ongoing battle with {% wkipe The Pirate Bay %}.
 The site is still live in that if you went to the IP address, you'd still see the content.
 However, even users savvy enough to know what an IP address is still almost surely don't know the specific address of the server in question.

-In this sense, athority over namespacing the internet includes the power to influence and even block content.
+In this sense, authority over namespacing the internet includes the power to influence and even block content.

 ### So what will happen if ICANN becomes an international body?